-We next take you to River Antoine Rum Distillery: the place is as antique (1785) as the rum is strong (75% alcohol - ouch!)
+The next stop is as antique (1785) as the rum is strong (75% alcohol - ouch!)
 It can be hard to believe that the place is a working distillery, not an elderly museum.
-Despite its antiquity, it is quite well thought-out, and has environmentally-friendly aspects.
+Despite its antiquity, it is quite well thought-out and has environmentally-friendly aspects.

-By now, you're ready for lunch.
-Our venue is Belmont Estate: a delightful rural setting, good, varied local food from a buffet; and a cocoa bean fermentary on site.
-We look forward to the food ourselves.
+Ready for lunch?
+Our venue is Belmont Estate: a delightful rural setting, good, varied local food from a buffet; and a chocolate manufacture on site.
+All in all delicious!

 In the afternoon, we continue through La Poterie and Tivoli, then through Pearls Airport, disused since the Americans 'intervened' in 1983.
 Today, sheep graze under the remains of two old Soviet-built planes.